-A savings bank account is one of the most popular types of bank accounts held by individuals - while current accounts are more favourable for businessman and retail enterprises.
+A savings bank account is one of the most popular types of bank accounts held by individuals.
 A savings account allows you to keep your money safely while you earn money on it as interest.
 The bank pays you money to allow them to hold your money.
 The interest rate is usually a little above the inflation rate.
-A savings account allows a cheque book facility and allows holder to make cash deposits and withdrawals.
-It is one of the easiest kinds of bank accounts to operate.
-While there are some restrictions regarding the maximum number of withdrawals within a fixed period, and the maximum amount that can be withdrawn, these restrictions are generally not enforced, unless they are misused by the customer on the rare occasion.
+A savings account also provides you cheque book facility and allows holder to make cash deposits and withdrawals.
+It is one of the easiest ways to operate your money by safely parking it in the bank account.
+There are some restrictions regarding the maximum number of withdrawals within a fixed period and the maximum amount that can be withdrawn.

 Here are some of the main features of a regular savings account:

 Flexibility: Another feature of savings accounts is that they offer account holders a lot of flexibility in terms of withdrawal or deposit of cash.
 You can put in or take out money whenever you want to.
 This is unlike other kinds of accounts like a fixed deposit or recurring deposit account.
-A fixed deposit (FD) account, for example, does not have the easy liquidity of a savings bank account.
-If you are in urgent need of money, you might need to pay a penalty for breaking the deposit and making a premature withdrawal.
-Your money in an FD or Recurring Deposit account (RD) is locked for the tenure of the investment and you can make withdrawals before the maturity period only on paying a penalty.
+A Fixed Deposit (FD) account, for example, does not have the easy liquidity of a savings bank account.
+If you are in urgent need for money, you might need to pay a penalty for breaking the deposit and making a premature withdrawal.
+Your money in a fixed deposit or Recurring Deposit (RD) account is locked for the tenure of the investment and you can make withdrawals before the maturity period only on paying a penalty.
 Similarly, you cannot make a partial withdrawal of your money from an RD.
 You would need to close the account completely and withdraw the entire amount.
 A savings bank account poses none of those problems.

-Tax benefit: You also get some tax benefit on keeping money in a savings account.
-From the financial year 2012-2013, interest income earned from a savings account of up to Rs.
-10,000 a year is exempt from tax.
+Tax Benefit: You also get some tax benefit on keeping money in a savings account.
+Interest income earned from a savings account of up to Rs.
+40,000 a year is exempt from tax.

-Liquidity: Unlike an FD or RD account, you do not need to make a minimum deposit amount at fixed intervals.
+Liquidity: Unlike a fixed deposit or a recurring deposit account, you do not need to make a minimum deposit amount at fixed intervals.
 You can deposit and withdraw money from a savings account as per your requirements, without the fear of penalty fees.

 Paying bills: With the advent of digital banking, it is extremely easy to pay bills, transfer funds and conduct various banking transactions with a savings account.

-Safety: It is definitely better to store your money securely in a bank rather than keeping it under your mattress!
+Safety: It is certainly better to store your money securely in a bank rather than keeping it as cash at home.

-A salary account is a kind of savings account.
-It is usually opened by your employer.
-The choice of bank is determined by your employer and your salary is paid into that account.
-Generally, salary accounts do not earn interest.
+A salary-based savings account is usually opened by your employer.
+The choice of bank is determined by your employer and your salary is paid into that account each month.
 However, there may be other perks to the salary account.
 These could include

-Each bank will offer different benefits to customers holding a salary account with them.
+Each bank will offer different benefits to their customers holding a salary account.
 The benefits depend on the relationship between your employer and the bank, the size of the relationship, and the facilities negotiated by the employer.

 In addition to having a regular savings account, senior citizens can also opt for the Senior Citizens Savings Scheme (SCSS).
-It is open to any senior citizen of age 60 and above; or younger, subject to certain conditions.
+It is open to any senior citizen of age 60 and above.
 NRIs and HUFs are not eligible to open this account.

 Several banks offer savings account for children with attractive benefits.
 The reasons for opening a savings account for a child or minor (under the age of 18) could include:

-There are a variety of other perks to having a savings account for a child.
-Banks could offer the child an ATM card with the child’s name on it (subject to permission from the parents); an ATM withdrawal limit and a daily shopping limit; free vouchers for movies or books per quarter; or discounts at certain kid-friendly retail outlets.
-Having a savings account, under the supervision of a parent/guardian also helps children to learn spending discipline and helps them safely learn how to operate a bank account.
+There are a variety of other perks of having a savings account for a child.
+Banks could offer the child an ATM card with the child’s name on it (subject to permission from the parents).
+Having a savings account under the supervision of a parent/guardian also helps children to learn spending discipline and helps them safely learn how to operate a bank account.

-Some banks also offer benefits to the parents with a children’s account including Education Insurance to cover education expenses of the child in case of untimely death by accident of the parents or guardian.
+Some banks also offer education insurance benefit to cover the educational expenses of the child in the event of death of the accountholder’s parents or guardian.